 CHANGING TO THE COLLEGE OF SCIENCE, ENGINEERING AND FOOD SCIENCE

-Students who achieve at least 55% in both Applied Mathematics and Mathematics in First Year may be eligible to transfer to the College of Science, Engineering and Food Science.
-Details available from the College of Science, Engineering and Food Sciences Office, Block E, Level 3, Food Science Building, UCC.
+Students who achieve at least 55% in both Applied Mathematics and Mathematics in First Arts may be eligible to apply for transfer to Science in the College of Science, Engineering and Food Science (full details available from the College of Science, Engineering and Food Science).

 CHANGING TO OTHER COLLEGES